seqscope/ficture/docs/run.md

 Another file contains the (unique) names of genes that should be used in analysis.
 The required columns is just `gene` (including the header), the naming of genes should match the `gene` column in the transcript file.
 If your data contain negative control probes or if you would like to remove certain genes this is where you can specify.
 (If you would like to use all genes present in your input transcript file the gene list is not necessary, but you would need to modify the command in `generic_III.sh` to remove the argument `--feature` ) -->

-**Meta data**
+**Bounding box of spatial coordinates**

-We also prefer to keep a file listing the min and max of the coordinates (this is primarily for visuaizing very big tissue region where we do not read all data at once but would want to know the image dimension).
+We also prefer to keep a file listing the min and max of the coordinates (this is primarily for visualizing very big tissue region where we do not read all data at once but would want to know the image dimension).
 The unit of the coordinates is micrometer.
 ```
 examples/data/coordinate_minmax.tsv
 ```